luissouza/java-concurrency/out/production/java-concurrency/com/java/concurrency/racecondition/problem/README.md

 - If two threads execute these steps at the same time, one increment can overwrite the other, causing **lost updates**.

-- As a result, the final expected value as **less than 20000**.
-- And the real result may be **less than 20000**, depending on thread scheduling.
+- As a result, the final value may be **less than 20000**, depending on thread scheduling.

 ## Why It May Not Always Fail
 On fast processors (like Intel i9) or in some JVM executions, you might always see `20000`.